seeu-inspace/easyg/source-code-review/README.md

 - Bottom up / Bottom down where you start from the functions you encounter first and see which other functions it calls and which other functions are called from
   - aka Forward Data Propagation / Backward Data Propagation
 - Greb way, where you search for specific keys like file.open, system, eval.
 This way is useful only if you want to do a quick code review
 - Another way is to start from a functionality, like Password Reset, and review all the code linked to this function.
-I’ll review which function Password Reset calls and by wich function, it’s called.
+I’ll review which function Password Reset calls and by which function, it’s called.

-## Digging deeeper
+## Digging deeper
-- Prioritize functions like authentication, autorization, PII etc.
+- Prioritize functions like authentication, authorization, PII etc.
   - example: disclosing PII in the logs, from [OrderStatus.java](https://github.com/ShiftLeftSecurity/tarpit-java/blob/master/src/main/java/io/shiftleft/tarpit/OrderStatus.java)
     <img src="img/Screenshot_20221110_172648.png">
   - example: SQL injection in [OrderStatus.java](https://github.com/ShiftLeftSecurity/tarpit-java/blob/master/src/main/java/io/shiftleft/tarpit/OrderStatus.java)